How To Take Your Own Headshots for Therapists

 • Timer or Remote: Use a timer or a remote shutter release to capture the photo without touching the device.
 This reduces the risk of camera shake.

-• Portrait Mode: Try out portrait mode on your phone which automatically blurs out the background slightly while focusing on your facial features.
+• Portrait Mode: Try out portrait mode on your phone which blurs the background while focusing on your facial features.

 Posing and Expression in Headshots for Therapists

-We know that it might feel pretty awkward sitting around taking photos of yourself, but try out different angles, poses, and lighting to help figure out what shot you like and adjust as needed.
+We know that it might feel pretty awkward sitting around taking photos of yourself, but try out different angles, poses, and lighting.
+Doing this will help you figure out what shot you like and adjust as needed.

 Editing and Post-Processing Therapist Headshot Photos

-After taking your headshots, if you decide that the photos need some editing, you can utilize photo editing apps or softwares to enhance the final result.
+After taking your headshots, make sure to review the photos.
+If you decide that the photos need some editing, you can use editing apps or softwares to enhance the image.

 Here are some basic editing tips: